JianyuLin1999/pyActivityParser/README.md

 ## Citation

-If you use PyGGIR in your research, please cite:
+If you use pyActivityParser in your research, please cite:

 ```
-PyGGIR: A Python Implementation for Accelerometer Data Analysis
+pyActivityParser: A Python Implementation for Accelerometer Data Analysis
 [Your details here]
 ```